aprospero/can-mtdc-logger/doc/wiki_home.md

 # How my setup works

 * The MTDC device is attached via CAN-bus to the SoC board.
-* The Linux [application](./tool_help.md) is serving as translator between SCBI protocol and MQTT, sending mosquitto anything about the state of the MTDC device.
+* The Linux [application](./tool_help.md) is serving as translator between SCBI protocol and MQTT, sending mosquitto every parameter change of the MTDC device.
 * Telegraf in turn pipes data snippets of certain topics into influxdb, which is responsible for data persistence and answering queries.
 * grafana queries influxdb for certain datasets, after configuring influxdb as data source and creating a matching dashboard.